Old Town Alexandria: Events

-These parades and other official events are typically led by Alexandria's town crier, who, often dressed in elaborately, by a tradition dating to the 18th century, in a red coat, breeches, black boots and a tricorne hat, welcomes participants.
+These parades and other official events are typically led by Alexandria's town crier, who, often dressed elaborately, by a tradition dating to the 18th century, in a red coat, breeches, black boots and a tricorne hat, welcomes participants.

 Scottish Christmas Walk

 A popular Christmas time attraction in Alexandria is the Scottish Christmas Walk, which was established in 1969.
 The event, which involves a parade through the center of Old Town Alexandria, celebrates the city's Scottish heritage, and is the centerpiece of a yearly holiday festival.
 It serves as a fundraiser for social services in Alexandria.